 A kennel technician is a person who is hired to provide care and maintenance to animals that live in a kennel.
 This could be in a boarding kennel, a private show kennel, a veterinarian's office, a shelter or a grooming facility.
 Some of the kennel technician's responsibilities include walking the animals, feeding and watering them, administering medication, scooping poop as well as cleaning the kennels.

 Would you make a good kennel technician?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 A kennel technician works in animal boarding houses, shelters, and veterinary clinics.
 They often work with dogs and cats, but may also care for other domestic animals like birds or rodents.
 They are in charge of the upkeep of any animals that are in their care by making sure the animals are clean, healthy, and happy.